Mdsomratakbor/Github-Tutorial/git-rm.md

 **--cached**

 `The cached option specifies that the removal should happen only on the staging index.
 Working directory files will be left alone.`

+**--ignore-unmatch**

+`This causes the command to exit with a 0 sigterm status even if no files matched.
+This is a Unix level status code.
+The code 0 indicates a successful invocation of the command.
+The --ignore-unmatch option can be helpful when using git rm as part of a greater shell script that needs to fail gracefully.`

+**-q**
+**-quiet**

+`The quiet option hides the output of the git rm command.
+The command normally outputs one line for each file removed.`